AvaAvarai/rom_00/README.md

 # rom_00

-A prototyping workspace for testing and working with SDL2 within the native C99 programming language.
+A prototyping workspace for learning and prototyping with SDL2 in the native C99 programming language.

 ## Project Goals